CFokstuen/Frontend_Mentor/Recipe_Page/README.md

 - Responsive design for both desktop and mobile devices
 - Clear and easy-to-follow recipe instructions
 - Nutritional information for the basic omelette
-- Elegant typography using Google Fonts
+- Typography using Google Fonts

 ## Technologies Used